 I started my Divemaster course during weekends whilst I was a volunteer English teacher living in Kota Kinabalu, Sabah, East Malaysia.
 What an amazing place to live!
-The weather was always hot, the food cheap and tasty in the foodcourts, and people friendly!
+The weather was always hot, the food cheap and tasty in the foodcourts and people-friendly!

 Fun and Physics exams

 I tagged on to dive groups with local divemasters getting to know the dive sites and spent a lot of time working on my theory.
 Most of it went well but I failed my physics exam the first time.
-There’s a lot to remember and after sitting down with my instructor and going through the things I’d struggled with, I passed second time!
+There’s a lot to remember and after sitting down with my instructor and going through the things I’d struggled with, I passed the second time!

 Once my English teaching placement finished I moved into a little flat with some instructor friends.